blakedietz/oop-in-javascript/chapters/1/questions.md

 > On page 4, the author says that first-class functions are represented as objects - what does that mean, then, in defining first-class functions?
 > ...
-> Does this mean that first-class functions are things that act upon object values?

 I think that I learned something new.
 Or that I relearned something that I wasn't familiar with.
 Either way, I'm learning with you!!!
 WOOOHOOOOO.
 Good questions.
 Here's a great [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function).
 The most interesting part specifically is this.
+I'm going to try and tie all of this together after your next question on it

 ```js
 // Example can be run directly in your JavaScript console